Wyoming vs. Hawaii NCAA Football Odds, Plays and Insights | November 27, 2021

 Hawaii Stats and Trends

-- Hawaii has played 12 games, with four wins against the spread.

-- This season, the Rainbow Warriors have just one against the spread win in four games as an underdog of 10.5 points or more.
+- The Rainbow Warriors have covered the spread once this season when underdogs by 10.5 points or more (in four chances).

-- Hawaii's games this year have eclipsed the over/under four times in 11 opportunities (36.4%).

-- When Hawaii amasses more than 333.6 yards, the team is 4-4 against the spread and 5-4 overall.
+- In games that Hawaii picks up over 333.6 yards, the team is 4-4 against the spread and 5-4 overall.

-- The Rainbow Warriors have turned the ball over 27 times this season, 14 more turnovers than the Cowboys have forced (13).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.